What is Gross Profit and Net Profit?

 You may tell yourself gross profit isn’t that important, but the fact of the matter is you need both calculations to determine the profitability and overall health of your company as well as your standing in the marketplace.

-According to Quickbooks, “Gross Profit indicates efficiency with which a business makes use of its labor, raw material and other supplies.”
+, “Gross Profit indicates efficiency with which a business makes use of its labor, raw material and other supplies.”
 It determines the amount of money you actually have to cover operating and non operating expenses.
 A high gross profit ratio to revenue could mean a few things:

 However, a low ratio of gross profit can indicate that your company isn’t in a good place, such as: